julzaza/wildwitchherbs/_posts/2025-12-09-herbs-that-keep-out-evil-eye.md

 Yes, in many rural parts of Greece, Italy, the Balkans, and Cyprus.

 ### **Is this religious?**
 These traditions exist across pagan, Christian, Jewish, and Muslim communities.
+See **[What Witchcraft Looked Like in Pre-Christian Europe](/pre-christian-europe/)**.